Advanced Money School Lesson 2: Design Your Wealth Map

 There are a number of apps that can speed the process of creating parts of your Wealth Map.

-One app, Personal Capital, can help you create all three parts.
-If you’re not familiar with it, Personal Capital is a powerful free web and mobile app that can aggregate all of your financial accounts to analyze both your cash flow and your investment portfolio.
-Where Personal Capital outshines almost every app on the market is in its retirement planning tool, which essentially can help you create the Financial Independence Plan in this exercise.
+One app, Empower, can help you create all three parts.
+If you’re not familiar with it, Empower is a powerful free web and mobile app that can aggregate all of your financial accounts to analyze both your cash flow and your investment portfolio.
+Where Empower outshines almost every app on the market is in its retirement planning tool, which essentially can help you create the Financial Independence Plan in this exercise.

 To use it, you’ll need to link all of your checking, savings, credit card, and investment accounts.
-Personal Capital is entirely free to use because Personal Capital is a wealth management firm.
+Empower is entirely free to use because Empower is a wealth management firm.
 They’re in business to convert a small number of users into paid asset management clients.
 Everyone else can benefit from their powerful free app.

 Personally, I have recently rediscovered Quicken for tracking my net worth and cash flow.